New World Best Hatchet Builds: Tank, Life Staff And Bow

 Equipping Gems

-Life Staff: Dimond Gem
+• Life Staff: Diamond Gem for increased effectiveness.

-Hatchet: Amber Gem
+• Hatchet: Amber Gem to leverage Focus attribute.

 The Hatchet and Life staff scale with different attributes for those who don’t know.
 Since our build is centered around the focus attribute, we can use these gems to change the attribute with which our gear scales.
 Due to this, we can do even more damage than normal builds.

-Now that that wraps up our second-Best Hatchet Build in New World for healing and support.
+Now that that wraps up, our second-best Hatchet Build in New World for healing and support.
 Let’s move on to the last build.

 Bow And Hatchet